gerrytsui/designsystem/README.md

 ---

-If you'd like to view the "Live Preview" locally:
+If you'd like to view the "Live Preview" locally, or run the source file to make edits to source:

 In your Terminal, navigate (`cd`) into project folder and run `npm install`, then `bower install`.

-To simply view the Live Preview at this point, run `grunt serve:livepreview`.
+- To simply view the Live Preview at this point, run `grunt serve:livepreview`.
 The home page of live preview should open in default browser.

----

-To run and view the source files, if you want to edit them further, run `grunt serve`.
+- To run and view the source files, if you want to edit them further, run `grunt serve`.
 The project will then run out of the `/app` directory.